 There are two main categories of omegas, the first being polyunsaturated fatty acids.
 These are essential to receive through diet or topical treatments because the body cannot produce them naturally.
 While monounsaturated non-essential fatty acids can be produced by the body, it is still recommended that you try to include a good source of them regularly.

-Omegas 3 and 6 are polyunsaturated fatty acids, meaning that the body does not produce them, naturally.
+Omegas 3 and 6: Omegas 3 and 6 are polyunsaturated fatty acids, meaning that the body does not produce them, naturally.
 Luckily, they can be found in many sources, such as fish, chia and flax seeds, as well as kale, spinach, and broccoli.
 Omega 6s are found in many different tree nuts like almonds, walnuts, and pistachios.
 You can also find them in hemp, grapeseed, and sunflower seeds.

-Omega 9 is a monounsaturated fatty acid (meaning that the body is capable of producing it), so it isn’t as much of a priority as omegas 3 and 6.
+Omega 9: Omega 9 is a monounsaturated fatty acid (meaning that the body is capable of producing it), so it isn’t as much of a priority as omegas 3 and 6.
 However, it still has wide-reaching benefits for the skin and body, including its ability to combat “bad fats” and equalize insulin intake.
 Find omega 9 in olives, avocado, eggs, most meat, sesame seeds, peanuts, and cashews.

 How Omega 3-6-9 Fats Help Benefit Your Skincare

-What Skincare Ingredients to Seek for Omega 3-6-9 Fats
+Skincare Ingredients to Seek for Omega 3-6-9 Fats

 This oil has a high content of three important polyunsaturated fatty acids, all of which help improve the skin.
 It is especially beneficial for people who have symptoms from eczema, psoriasis, and acne due to its ability to provide anti-inflammatory properties while remaining gentle on skin.